akyoto/q/docs/design.md

 However, the `add` instruction operates on integers only and would fail if we tried to get the sum of an integer and a float.

 We need an enforced restriction which guarantees that the operand registers have contents that make sense for the instructions we're using.
-We'll call these restrictions "types" and `int` will be one such type, representing integers.
+We will call these restrictions "types" and `int` will be one such type, representing integers.
 They make it clear for the compiler that the function can only be called with integers and that the result register contains an integer.

 ```